ss190512/how-to/bash/bash_hotkeys.md

-## With Ctrl
+## Ctrl commands.
 ```
 Ctrl+A or Home: Go to the beginning of the line.

-Ctrl+B: Go left one character.
+Ctrl+B: Move backward one character.

-Ctrl+D: Close the bash shell.
+Ctrl+D: Close the terminal.

 Ctrl+D or Delete: Delete the character under the cursor.

 Ctrl+E or End: Go to the end of the line.

-Ctrl+F: Go right one character.
+Ctrl+F: Move forward one character.

 Ctrl+G: Leave history searching mode without running a command.

 Ctrl+H or Backspace: Delete the character before the cursor.

+Ctrl+J: Same as ENTER/RETURN key(Ctrl+M).

-Ctrl+K: Cut the part of the line after the cursor, adding it to the clipboard.
+Ctrl+K: Cut all characters after the cursor and adding them to the clipboard.

 Ctrl+L: Clear the screen.

-Ctrl+N or Down Arrow: Go to the next command in the command history.
+Ctrl+N or Down Arrow: Next command in history.

+Ctrl+O: Run a command you found with Ctrl+R.

-Ctrl+P or Up Arrow: Go to the previous command in the command history.
+Ctrl+P or Up Arrow: Previous command in history.

-Ctrl+R: Recall the last command matching the characters you provide.
+Ctrl+Q: Resume output to the screen after stopping it with Ctrl+S.

+Ctrl+R: Searches the history backward.

 Ctrl+S: Stop all output to the screen.

-Ctrl+T: Swap the last two characters before the cursor with each other.
+Ctrl+T: Swaps the last two characters.

-Ctrl+O: Run a command you found with Ctrl+R.
+Ctrl+U: Cut the part of the line before the cursor, adding it to the clipboard.

+Ctrl+V: Makes the next character typed verbatim.

 Ctrl+W: Cut the word before the cursor, adding it to the clipboard.

-Ctrl+U: Cut the part of the line before the cursor, adding it to the clipboard.

-Ctrl+Q: Resume output to the screen after stopping it with Ctrl+S.

 Ctrl+XX: Move between the beginning of the line and the current position of the cursor.

-Ctrl+Y: Paste the last thing you cut from the clipboard.
-The y here stands for “yank”.
+Ctrl+Y: Paste the last deleted item(yank).

 Ctrl+_: Undo your last key press.
-You can repeat it multiple times.
+Can be repeated multiple times.

+Ctrl+[: ESC key.
 ```

-## With Alt
+## Alt commands.
 ```
 Alt+A: Go to the beginning of a line.

 Alt+B: Go left one word.

 Alt+C: Capitalize the character under the cursor.
-The cursor will move to the end of the current word.
+The cursor moves to the end of the current word.

 Alt+D: Delete the word after the cursor.